CHAPTER

 FILOGNOSTIC TRANSLATION

-The nature of whatever one all remembers, giving this body up in the end, will, o son of Prithâ, always lead to a state similar to the one that was remembered.
+The nature of whatever one all remembers, giving up this body in the end, will, oh son of Prithâ, always lead to a state similar to the one that was remembered.
 (Sanskrit & tradition)

 FILOGNOSTIC TRANSLATION